microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-webhooks.md

 For most subscriptions, Microsoft Graph doesn't delay sending notifications but [delivers all notifications within the SLA unless the service is experiencing an incident](./webhooks.md#latency).

-A change notification payload sent to your app can contain a collection of change notifications relating to your subscriptions.
+A change notification payload sent to your endpoint can contain a collection of change notifications relating to your subscriptions.

 ### Change notification example